quadbio/Pando/README.md

 ## More

 More info about Pando can be found on our [website](https://quadbiolab.github.io/Pando/).
-Pando is still in it's early stages and we are actively developing it.
-More features and vignettes are coming soon, stay tuned!
+There you can find an API reference and a number of tutorial vignettes that give an introduction on how to use Pando most effectively.